-The table below lists factors to verified along with the acceptable forms of documentation within each category
+The table below lists factors to be verified along with the acceptable forms of documentation within each category

 Verification Factor Form of Documentation Name A form of government issued identification such as a birth certificate, driver's licenses, or identification card.
 Age Government issued documentation such as a birth certificate driver's licenses, or identification card that includes a birth date.
-Married Certificate of marriage or license Divorced Copy of certified divorce decree Separated Copy of certified, court-order maintenance award (if legal) or a notarized statement declaring separation Full-Time Dependent Current school records documenting a student's status as full-time at a degree or Student certificate granting institution.
+Married Certificate of marriage or license Divorced Copy of certified divorce decree Separated Copy of certified, court-order maintenance award (if legal) or a notarized statement declaring separation

+Full-Time Current school records documenting a student's status as full-time at a Dependent Student degree or certificate granting institution.
 This requirement applies only to household members 18 years and older.
-Employment Income The Authority will check the Enterprise Income Verification database (EIV) to verify sources of income and benefits.
-Most recent paycheck stubs (consecutive: six for weekly pay, three for biweekly or semi-monthly pay, two for monthly pay); employer- generated salary report or letter stating current annual income, W-2 forms if the applicant has had the same employer for at least two years and increases can be accurately projected; earnings statements; and most recent federal income tax statements are required.
-Verification must specify: Beginning date of employment;
+Employment Income The Authority will check the Enterprise Income Verification database Employment meome (EIV) to verify sources of income and benefits.
+Most recent paycheck stubs (consecutive: six for weekly pay, three for biweekly or semi- monthly pay, two for monthly pay); employer-generated salary report or letter stating current annual income, W-2 forms if the applicant has had the same employer for at least two years and increases can be accurately projected; earnings statements; and most recent federal income tax statements are required.
+Verification must specify: Beginning date of employment; amount of pay; frequency of pay; effective date of last pay increase; and probability and effective date of any increase during the next 12 months.
+Heat 12 months.
+Self-employment, Form 1099, 1040/1040A or Schedule C of 1040 showing amount earned Gratuities, Seasonal and employment period; U.S. Internal Revenue Service (IRS) transcripts or Sporadic will be required.
+Additionally, signed self-certifications, IRS letter of non-filing or full income tax returns may be required.
+Business Income IRS Form 1040 with schedules C, E or F; financial statements; any loan application or credit report listing income derived from business during the preceding 12 months.
+Rental Income Copies of recent bills, checks or leases to verify income; tax assessment information; insurance premiums; receipts for maintenance and utility expenses; bank statements.
+Dividend and Copies of current bank statements, bank passbooks, certificates of deposit Interest Income showing current rate of interest; copies of IRS form 1099 from the financial institution and verification of projected income for the next 12 months; broker's quarterly statements showing value of stocks, bonds and earnings credited to the applicant; tax forms to indicate earned income tax credits. meome tax cicuits.
+Interest from Sale of Amortization schedule with amount of interest earned in next 12 months Real Property Social Security and Annual award letter signed by authorizing agency.
+Supplemental Security Income (SSI) (001)